espressif/esp-idf/docs/en/api-reference/peripherals/ana_cmpr.rst

 - :ref:`CONFIG_ANA_CMPR_ISR_IRAM_SAFE` controls whether the default ISR handler can work when cache is disabled, see `IRAM Safe <#iram-safe>`__ for more information.
 - :ref:`CONFIG_ANA_CMPR_CTRL_FUNC_IN_IRAM` controls where to place the Analog Comparator control functions (IRAM or Flash), see `IRAM Safe <#iram-safe>`__ for more information.
 - :ref:`CONFIG_ANA_CMPR_ENABLE_DEBUG_LOG` is used to enabled the debug log output.
-Enabling this option will increase the firmware binary size.
+Enabling this option increases the firmware binary size.

 Application Example
 -------------------